 First, give your cat time to settle in their cat-friendly room.
 It's fine to pop in and see your new cat but try to keep these times short and calm to start with.
+It's a good idea to chat away whenever you're in the room so that your new rescue cat can start to become familiar with you and all the household sounds.
 Some cats become very scared when first introduced to a new environment and might spend a lot of time hiding.
 Don't worry, this is a completely natural cat behaviour.
 If you take things calmly and slowly their confidence will grow.

 Once your cat has had time to settle and seems comfortable in their room they should be ready to meet you and other members of the household properly.
 Sit calmly in the cat-friendly room and allow your new rescue cat to approach you.
-Talk gently to them and offer them a few tasty treats.
+Talk gently to them and offer them a few tasty treats by placing them on the floor and then moving away so your cat is able to feel safe when approaching and consuming the treat.
 If your cat appears worried or backs off, give them some space and keep the session short.
 You have years to bond with each other so you don't need to rush it.